 "Kansas faces challenges we must deal with directly.
 My principles begin and end with ensuring our state is the best place to raise a family."

-A belief that faith, family, community, and earned success through work are the pillars of a flourishing society drive her policy mindset.
-Fostering a state where able-bodied working-age adults have the opportunity and privilege to provide for themselves and support others voluntarily is the design for societal flourishing that motivates her.
+Susan’s policy mindset is driven by a belief that faith, family, community, and earned success through work are the pillars of a flourishing society.
+She strives to work every day to foster a state where able-bodied, working-age adults have the opportunity and privilege to provide for themselves and support others voluntarily.

 Susan and Cary love Kansas and have lived in Kansas for most of their adult lives.
 They have owned their home in the Shadybrook neighborhood since 2002, a Wichita address in the Andover School District.
 Two of their four adult children live in Wichita; the other two are in Texas and Colorado.
 They have added four wonderful members to their family in recent years: a son-in-law, a daughter-in-law, and two grandsons.